 - heavy bleeding from your vagina or the incision site

-- pain that is severe or that gets more intense
+- pain that’s severe or that gets more intense

 - not being able to empty your bladder

 There’s currently no cure for endometriosis.
 However, surgery can help to relieve pain, and laparoscopic surgery can potentially help you get pregnant.

-If any endometrium-like tissue is left in your abdomen, you may still have symptoms.
+If any endometrial-like tissue is left in your abdomen, you may still have symptoms.
 Remaining tissue can grow, and it’s impossible to remove every cell of misplaced tissue.

 Endometriosis can also come back after surgery.
-ACOG estimates that endometriosis symptoms like pain return in 40 to 80 percent of people within 2 years of surgery.
+ACOG estimates that endometriosis symptoms like pain return in up to 80 percent of people within 2 years of surgery.

-Your likelihood of having a recurrence depends on the severity of your endometriosis and whether your surgeon is able to remove most of the endometrium-like tissue during the procedure.
+Your likelihood of having a recurrence depends on the severity of your endometriosis and whether your surgeon is able to remove most of the endometrial-like tissue during the procedure.

 Having both ovaries removed may help with long-term relief.
 This is because it lowers the levels of the hormone that the tissue is responding to.

-However, once the ovaries are removed, you’ll be in menopause, and that is likely to lead to menopausal symptoms unless treated with hormone replacement therapy.
+Once the ovaries are removed, you’ll be in menopause, and that’s likely to lead to menopausal symptoms unless treated with hormone replacement therapy.

 Weigh these pros and cons when making your decision to have surgery for endometriosis.